MuhdArshadd/HeartCare/README.md

   Users can complete and maintain their personal and medical information.

 * **Risk Assessment**
-  Built-in diagnostic logic that analyzes user data to assess cardiovascular risk levels.
+  Built-in diagnostic logic using AI model trained with public dataset that analyzes user data to assess cardiovascular risk levels.

 * **Health Metric Logging**
   Track vital health metrics such as: